 At the peak of the period known as the First Globalization, international trade was a driving motor for world economy.
-The editors of The Economist, like many other free trade advocates, criticized patents as an outdated system, a relic of the mercantilist system.
-They argued that patent laws were protectionist measures against foreign competition.
-In the name of free trade, they condemned patents as unjustified intervention by individual states.
-Particularly receptive to this liberal discourse, Switzerland rejected the introduction of a patent system and the Netherlands abolished the system it had already established.
+The editors of The Economist, as many other free trade advocates, criticized patents as an outdated system, a reminiscence of the mercantilist system.
+They argued that patent laws were protectionist measures against foreign competition.16 In the name of free trade, they condemned patents as unjustified interventionism by individual states.
+Particularly receptive to this liberal discourse, Switzerland rejected the introduction of a patent system, and the Netherlands abolished the system it had already established.

-The two classical discourses that have underpinned modern patent law since the 17th century were revitalized to respond to these liberal claims.
-The first, often called proprietarianism, maintains that the protection of private property should be a priority over any other policy objective.
-The radical version of proprietarianism was inspired by John Locke's labour justification for property.
+The two classical discourses that underpin modern patent law since the 17th century were revitalized to respond to these liberal claims.
+The first, often called proprietarianism, considers that the protection of private property should be a priority that comes before any other policy objective.17 Its radical version is inspired by John Locke's labour justification for property.
 It puts forth that private property of one's own creation is a natural right which, in that respect, should be protected from state intervention.
-Lysander Spooner, an icon of radical proprietarianism in the 19th century, even argued for absolute and perpetual patents: "If men have a natural right of property, in their intellectual productions, it follows, of necessity, that that right continues at least during life."
-American policymakers, including Thomas Jefferson, originally dismissed these proprietarian claims in support of the patent system.
-Nonetheless, the American legal doctrine began to move toward an increasing recognition of
+Lysander Spooner, an icon of radical proprietarianism of the 19th century, even argued for absolute and perpetual patents: "If men have a natural right of property, in their intellectual productions, it follows, of necessity, that that right continues at least during life."18